barbados-clemens/personal-site/blog/a-beginners-intro-to-rxjs-with-examples.md

 ```

 ### SwitchMap
-Here's a problem, how do I take a stream and start another stream say making an http call eevery 10 seconds.
+Here's a problem, how do I take a stream and start another stream say making an http call every 10 seconds.
 The initial thought is to just subscribe/do work inside inside in your subscription method.

 ```javascript
 const timer$ = interval(1000 * 10);